-Tribal-Forest Service Cooperative Relations.
-Subtitle B (§§ 8101-8107) addresses authorities for cultural and heritage cooperation.
+Tribal-Forest Service Cooperative Relations

+Subtitle B (§§ 8101-8107) addressed authorities for cultural and heritage cooperation.
 One section authorizes the use of national forest lands, with federal assistance for reburial of human remains and cultural items.
 Another section authorizes temporary closures of national forest lands historically used by Indians to assure access for traditional and cultural uses.
-A third section authorizes free use of trees and forest products for traditional and cultural uses.
-A third section authorizes free use of trees.
+A third section authorizes free use of trees and forest products for traditional and cultural (but not commercial) purposes.
 The final substantive section generally prohibits disclosure of information on reburials as well as information on tribal resources, cultural items, uses, or activities.

+Reauthorizations

-Reauthorizations.
-The 2008 farm bill reauthorizes and/or extends several programs through 2012:
+The 2008 farm bill reauthorized and/or extended several programs through 2012: